Foxel05/freqtrade-stuff/strategies/README.md

 # for backtest trailing_stop = True and use_custom_stoploss = False
 ```

+## General Recommendations

+For optimal performance, suggested to use between 4 and 6 open trades, with unlimited stake.

+A pairlist with 40 to 80 pairs.
+Volume pairlist works well.

+Prefer stable coin (USDT, BUSD etc) pairs, instead of BTC or ETH pairs.

+Highly recommended to blacklist leveraged tokens (*BULL, *BEAR, *UP, *DOWN etc).

 ## Backtest

 I will add some backtest here later!